Candy Desk: History

 Upon Toomey's retirement in 2023, Indiana Senator Todd Young took over the candy desk.
 He has put some well-known Indiana-made candies such as Kraft caramels and Albanese Candy gummies in it, as well as some lesser-known, mostly local brands.
 The candy is all donated by the companies, Young said.

 Location

 The candy desk is not a specific desk in the Senate Chamber, but rather a specific seating within the chamber, and any desk that the senator seated in that position chooses to use becomes the candy desk.
 The desk's location has remained static since at least the 97th Congress (1981–1983).
 It is next to the eastern door to the senate chamber.
 Most senators enter the chamber through this door, which is adjacent to elevators leading to one of the stops on the United States Capitol subway system.

 The desk is the first desk on the right, or Republican, side, and is in the last row of desks.
 Traditionally, the candy desk is always on the Republican side of the Senate Chamber and is used by a Republican senator.
-Since 2025, the desk has been occupied by Oklahoma Senator Markwayne Mullin.
+Since 2026, the desk has been occupied by Oklahoma Senator Alan Armstrong.